gocardless/cli-releases/README.md

 ## Installation

 Gocardless CLI is available for macOS, Windows, and Linux for distros like Ubuntu, Debian, RedHat and CentOS.

+Refer to the [getting started page] (https://developer.gocardless.com/getting-started/developer-tools/gocardless-cli/) for more on how to get started

 ### macOS